tier4/caret_report/report/analyze_node/README.md

   - This report shows detailed information of each callback function
     - Metrics: Frequency, Period and Latency
     - Statistics and graph (timeseries and histogram)
-  - It is useful for each package developers, also to investigate a problem
+  - It is useful for each component developers, also to investigate a problem
 - Artifacts
-  - `report_ooo/node/{package_name}/`
+  - `report_ooo/node/{component_name}/`
     - `index.html` : report main page
     - `ooo.html` : graph file as html
     - `ooo.png` : graph file as image